Alien Tort Statute: History

 The ATS was part of the Judiciary Act of 1789, which was passed by the First U.S. Congress to establish the federal court system.
 There is little surviving legislative history regarding the Act, and its original meaning and purpose are uncertain.
 Scholars have surmised that it was intended to assure foreign governments that the U.S. would seek to prevent and remedy breaches of customary international law, especially breaches concerning diplomats and merchants.

 The ATS may have been enacted in response to a number of international incidents caused by the unavailability of remedies for foreign citizens in the U.S. The peace treaty ending the American Revolutionary War provided for the satisfaction of debts to British creditors, but several states refused to enforce the payment of such debts, prompting threats of retaliation by Great Britain.
 In 1784, French diplomat François Barbé-Marbois was assaulted in Philadelphia, but no legal remedy was available to him, as any prosecution was left to the discretion of local authorities.
 The incident was notorious internationally and prompted Congress to draft a resolution asking states to allow suits in tort for the violation of the law of nations; few states enacted such a provision, and Congress subsequently included the ATS in the Judiciary Act of 1789.

-However, until 1980 the ATS remained largely dormant, being invoked in only two reported court decisions.
+Until 1980, the ATS remained largely dormant, being invoked in only two reported court decisions.

+Since 2013, the Supreme Court has "restricted the law's reach".